beneath-hq/beneath/docs/concepts/unified-data-system.md

 ## Streaming log

-The streaming log keeps real-time, ordered track of every record written to a stream, allowing you to replay the history of a stream as if you had been subscribed since its beginning, and then stay subscribed for updates _without missing a single change_.
+The streaming log keeps real-time, ordered track of every record written to a table, allowing you to replay the history of a table as if you had been subscribed since its beginning, and then stay subscribed for updates _without missing a single change_.
 If your code is down for a while or only runs periodically, you can get every change that happened in the meantime once you reconnect (it's an _at-least-once guarantee_).

 The streaming log makes many things simpler, like filtering data in real-time, enriching incoming data with machine learning, or synchronizing data to an external system.